Skip to main content

 Credit Cards and Payment Gateways

 Any request for payment through bank transfer should raise alarm bells.
 Bank transfers are difficult to trace and are typically non-refundable.
-Payments by credit card is the safest option as certain protections are in place to recover any funds lost owing to fraud.
-Likewise payment gateways such as PayPal offer additional protections.
+Payments by credit card are the safest option, as certain protections are in place to recover any funds lost through fraud.
+Likewise, payment gateways such as PayPal offer additional protections.

 Downloadable documents